meet the team

 The Liu Early Life Lab is based in the Department of Earth Sciences at the University of Cambridge, U.K. Interests of lab members span Ediacaran macrofossils, Cryogenian glacial events, Proterozoic depositional environments, and the early evolution of animals and their behaviours.

-Alex is a palaeobiologist whose work focuses on the fossil record of the late Ediacaran Period.
-He employs analytical and field-based techniques to study aspects of Ediacaran palaeoecology, evolution, and taphonomy.
-He is an Associate Professor in Palaeobiology at the University of Cambridge, and the Christine McKie Fellow in Natural Sciences at Girton College, Cambridge.
+Alex is a palaeobiologist whose research focuses primarily on the fossil record of the late Ediacaran Period.
+He employs analytical and field-based techniques to study aspects of early animal palaeoecology, evolution, and taphonomy.
+He lectures on sedimentology and palaeobiology at the University of Cambridge, and is the Christine McKie Fellow in Natural Sciences at Girton College, Cambridge.

 |